Phragout/phragout/README.md

 ### Hi there, I'm Tyler or Phragout 👋

--  Owner of Vaulted Roleplay :)
+-  Owner of Vaulted Roleplay
--  Currently taking CS50x to learn more about Computer Science.

 ### How to reach me: